 For more information:

 Earthwork Harvest Gathering is an inspirational, annual gathering of creative people celebrating social, environmental, civic and spirit driven justice.
-As part of an incredible line up of musical, collectivity and collaboration, Rachel will participate in the following offerings :
+As part of an incredible line up of musical, collectivity and collaboration, Rachel made the following offerings:

 Panel Discussion on Colonialism and Cultural Appropriation—Friday @ 4:00, Cedar Stage